 Is It Common For Couples To Misunderstand Each Other In Arguments?

-Before we get into further discussions, it is essential to start by saying how important is healthy communication between a couple.
+Before we get into further discussions, it is essential to emphasize the importance of healthy communication between a couple.

 Good communication is one of the main pillars of a healthy, loving relationship.
 Without it, a relationship simply cannot function.